himadri2324/Computer-IT-Fundamentals/Practical-02-Boot-Troubleshooting/README.md

 ## Overview

-This practical focuses on understanding the Windows boot process and learning how to diagnose and troubleshoot startup-related issues using built-in Windows recovery and diagnostic tools.
+This practical focuses on understanding the Windows boot process and learning how startup-related issues can be diagnosed using built-in Windows troubleshooting and recovery tools.

+During this practical, I explored startup applications, reviewed system startup events using Event Viewer, accessed the Windows Recovery Environment (WinRE), booted into Safe Mode, and examined Startup Repair options available in Windows.

 <p align="center">
   <img src="https://github.com/himadri2324/Computer-IT-Fundamentals/blob/main/Practical-02-Boot-Troubleshooting/Boot%20Troubleshooting%20Infographics.png"